ThanasisTs/maze_RL/game/README.md

 ## Rewards
-In the rewards.py several reward functions exit.
+In the rewards.py the following reward functions exist:
 * `reward_function_timeout_penalty`: For every non-terminal state the agent receives a reward of -1.
 In the goal state the agent receives a reward of 100.
 If the episode ends due to timeout, the agent gets -50.
 * `reward_function_shafti`: For every non-terminal state the agent receives a reward of -1.
 In the goal state the agent receives a reward of 100.
 * `reward_function_distance`: For every non-terminal state the agent receives a reward based on its distance from the goal.
 In the goal state the agent receives a reward of 100.
 If the episode ends due to timeout, the agent gets -50.